verbal-autopsy-software/pyopenva_GUI/docs/source/custom.rst

 =============================

 In the "Results" window, there are several options for tailoring the COD results for both algorithms.
 There is an "InSilicoVA" tab and an "InterVA" tab near the top of the window.
 On either tab, you are also able to view the CSMF (cause-specific mortality fractions) results as a table or plot, as well as saving these results as a CSV or PDF file.
 The age and sex distribution of the deaths can also be viewed as a table, and the individual cause assignments can be saved as a CSV file.

 .. image:: img/cust_results.png

 Just above the algorithm tabs at the top of the "Results" window is a box where you can choose the number of causes to include when viewing or saving the COD results.
 The default is "Include 5 causes in the results", but clicking the up arrow at the side of the box will add more causes to the summaries, while clicking the down arrow includes fewer causes.

-When exploring results from the InterVA algorithm, it is also possible to exclude "Undetermined" as a cause of death by clicking the box next to the label "Remove 'Undetermined' as a COD".
+When exploring results from the InterVA algorithm, it is also possible to exclude "Undetermined" as a cause of death by unchecking the box next to the label "Count uncertain assignments as 'Undetermined'" -- simply check or uncheck this option by clicking on the box.
 Since InSilicoVA does not assign "Undetermined" as a COD, this option is not available when exploring InSilicoVA results.

 Near the top of the window is a panel labeled "Select demographic groups", with options for limiting the results to a specific age or sex group.
 The default for both demographic indicators is to include "all deaths".
 However, clicking on the arrows at the side of each box will present options to restrict the results to adults, children or neonates.
 Similarly, the results can also be set to only include either females or males.
 Combinations are also possible (e.g., female children).

 The middle panel of the Results window contains three buttons for viewing either the CSMF or a cross tabulation of the deaths by the sex and age categories (described just above).
 Clicking on any of these three buttons will produce